sauraen/zcamedit/README.md

 something like Shot01, Shot02, etc. or something else with a sortable name order.
-This is important because it's possible for a cutscene to have two commands starting on the same frame, and the first one in the cutscene binary data will get used, so we have to be able to control their order.
+This is important because it's possible for a cutscene to have two commands starting on the same frame, and the first one in the cutscene binary data will get used by the game engine, so we have to be able to control their order.

 Each armature must have the following custom properties.
 Click "Init Armature & Bone Props" in the "zcamedit Armature Controls" panel within the armature